What is The Data Lineage Definition?

 Trust Your Data

-The three main functional areas of data lineage outlined above can also be significantly affected by non-functional areas, such as availability, performance, agility, and real time.
+The three main functional areas of the data lineage definition outlined above can also be significantly affected by non-functional areas, such as availability, performance, agility, and real time.
 From an operational standpoint, it might not be immediately clear why this matters, but if the marketers’ goal is a single point of control over data, decisions, and interactions, then both functional and non-functional aspects of the data solution will have an impact on the effectiveness of engagement.
 Data lineage, in other words, must not hold up marketers who are intent on moving in the same real-time cadence as a customer.

 Robust data lineage is a core functionality of an enterprise-grade CDP.
 Depending on the objective, having data lineage capabilities is one more reason why data-driven marketers are choosing a CDP over a DMP.
 Putting data through its paces and attaching metrics to various measurements is important for compliance, and for creating innovative, personalized customer experiences that make a difference.